-The RIBA Student Destinations Survey was launched in 2011 as a partnership between the RIBA and the University of Sheffield.
+The RIBA Student Destinations Survey was launched in 2011, and is a partnership between the RIBA, Northumbria University, and the University of Sheffield.

 Aims of the project

 This study seeks to address the current lack of substantial research and understanding about the employment destinations of Part 1 graduates of architecture, the transferability of skills gained in the degree programme, and perceived value of architectural education from the graduates entering a competitive marketplace.

 In addition to providing a better understanding of the profile of Part 1 graduates entering the profession, we hope the outcomes of this study will help to:

 - provide a better understanding of, and improve, the employment prospects of graduates